Strivin0311/ai-learning/techs/data/data_doc.md

 # Data Documentation
-*Here's some resources about Data Documentation*
+*Here're some resources about Data Documentation*

 #### Croissant [`UNREAD`]